Hi there!

 I am an Amazon Associate.
 I may earn a commission.

-- Travel-friendly rain gear in case it rains (much of your cruise is in Southeast Alaska where it rains a lot)
+- Much of your cruise is in Southeast Alaska where it rains a lot so bring travel-friendly rain gear in case it rains

 - Water resistant pants for walking in Alaska (lightweight comfortable pants that are good for movement and quick to dry!)